spree/spree-guides/content/integration/endpoints/amazon_integration.md

 ## Overview

 [Amazon](http://www.amazon.com/) is one of the Internet's largest retailers.
-This endpoint can be used to poll the Amazon API and import any new orders you may have there into your Spree store.
+This endpoint can be used to poll the Amazon API and import any new orders you may have there into your storefront.

 +++
 The source code for the [Amazon Endpoint](https://github.com/spree/amazon_endpoint/) is available on Github.